Steppenwolf (novel): References in popular culture

 Hesse's 1928 short story "Harry, the Steppenwolf" forms a companion piece to the novel.
-It is about a wolf named Harry who is kept in a zoo, and who entertains crowds by destroying images of German cultural icons such as Goethe and Mozart.
+It is about a wolf named Harry who is kept in a zoo and entertains crowds by destroying images of German cultural icons such as Goethe and Mozart.

-A paragraph in Hesse's 1943 novel The Glass Bead Game states that the term 'magic theater' is another name of the glass bead game itself.
+A paragraph in Hesse's 1943 novel The Glass Bead Game says that "magic theater" is another name of the glass bead game itself.

 The name Steppenwolf has become notable in popular culture for various organizations and establishments.